FAQs

 Where are your games held?

-In our recreational league, all games are played at South County Regional Park in West Boca Raton.
-The travel leagues play tournaments throughout South Florida, including at the home fields at South County Regional Park.
+In our recreational league, we have wonderful partnership with Parkland, Coral Springs, Coconut Creek and Margate.
+We will play an equal amount of games at each park, including our own, which is located within South County Regional Park in West Boca Raton.
+Our travel teams play tournaments throughout the South Florida area, including at the home fields at South County Regional Park.
 Please note that we must follow all the rules of our host field, which includes NO dogs allowed at the fields.

 When do your seasons run?

-WBRSA hosts two recreational seasons, in the spring and the fall.
-The spring season runs approximately from February-May.
+WBRSA hosts two recreational seasons each year, in the spring and the fall.
+The spring season runs approximately from January-May.
 The fall season runs approximately from August-November.
-The travel ball season plays its heaviest schedule in the spring and early summer, although there are lighter tournaments and practices year-round.
+Our travel season plays its heaviest schedule in the spring and early summer, with a lighter amount of tournaments in the Fall and practice year-round.

 What should my daughter wear to practice and/or games?